Are you a recruiter?

 But not all the working population commutes to London every day.
 Brighton itself is an important centre for commerce and employment, and has several major companies based here.
 Brighton’s largest private sector employer is American Express, whose European headquarters are on John Street, while other major employers include Lloyds Bank, Asda, Brighton & Hove Bus and Coach Company and Gatwick Airport.
 And that’s not forgetting all the associated leisure, retail and tourism industries.

-As for education, Brighton & Hove City Council is responsible for 80 schools, of which 54 are in Brighton.
+As for education, Brighton & Hove City Council is responsible for around 80 schools, of which over 50 are in Brighton.
 The town is also home to various public universities and colleges such as Hove College near the County Cricket Ground.
 The University of Sussex and the University of Brighton have student populations of 17,300 and 20,017 respectively, while the British and Irish Modern Music Institute opened its doors in 2001.
 Notable alumni include James Bay, The Kooks and Tom Odell!

 Find out the latest Job Fairs in this location here.